Birthday Number Deux

 Once I returned home at 4, I cleaned (Alise doesn’t come until Saturday so a touch-up was in order).
 I peeled.
 I poked.
 Four hours later (and after Chris’ arrival from Germany), I found myself ready for guests to arrive.

 Xavier and the birthday boy came around 9.
 Lorenzo, because of prior work engagements, arrived closer to 10 – just in time for dinner (which is still considered early by Paris standards).
-So by the light of 14 Pottery Barn votive candles and the wintery sounds of Bing Crosby’s White Christmas (iTunes shuffle selection), we dined and discussed everything from imported dinner rolls to interesting sex fetishes.
-What could be better?

 In the end, I think everyone enjoyed the evening.
 For me, it was yet another reason to appreciate Paris.
 Sure, there are world-renowned museums.
 But for me, nights at home with good friends trump Picasso or Cezanne anytime.